tillitis/tillitis-key1/doc/system_description/system_description.md

 ## Purpose and Revision
-The purpose of this document is to provide a description of the mta1_mkdf.
+The purpose of this document is to provide a description of the Tillitis Key 1 (TK1).
 What it is, what is supposed to be used for, by whom, where and possible use cases.
 The document also provides a functional level description of features and components of the mta1_mkdf.

 Finally, the document acts as a requirement description.
 For the